Intervention/docs/image/v3/modifying/text-fonts.md

 > public FontFactory::stroke(mixed $color, int $width = 1): FontFactory

 Add an outline effect in the desired color to the text to be written.
-You can also determine the width of the strokes for text characters and choose between values from `0` to `10`.
+You can also determine the width of the strokes for text characters.

+**Please note that if the stroke function is used, for technical reasons it is only possible to use fully opaque colors for text and strokes.**

 #### Parameters